Avtom/GRAM-PRISM/README.md

 **If you would like to support the developers of this project, consider purchasing parts like buttons, PCBs, USB-C to GCC cables, and official GRAM builds at [GRAMCTRL.COM](https://www.gramctrl.com) rather than a fab house.**

+For the Arcade version of the PRI$M, please go to [this section of the documentation](https://github.com/Avtom/GRAM-PRISM/tree/arcade-V1/Arcade%20%20v1)

 ![IMG_8768 (1)](https://github.com/GrammyMoney/GRAM-x-PRISM/assets/126632196/b02a1fcf-058c-45d0-9162-b23c6b7bc4d1)

 Included Files